All Products

 retry_times

-The number of retries on an error.
-Default value: 10
+The number of retries when an error occurs.
+Default value: 10.

 skip-verify-cert